openresty/echo-nginx-module/README.markdown

 Content Handler Directives
 ==========================

 Use of the following directives register this module to the current Nginx location as a content handler.
-If you want to use another module, like the `standard proxy module`, as the content handler, use the `filter directives` provided by this module.
+If you want to use another module, like the [standard proxy module](http://wiki.nginx.org/NginxHttpProxyModule), as the content handler, use the `filter directives` provided by this module.

 All the content handler directives can be mixed together in a single Nginx location and they're supposed to run sequentially just as in the Bash scripting language.

 Every content handler directive supports variable interpolation in its arguments (if any).

-The MIME type set by the `standard default_type directive` is respected by this module, as in:
+The MIME type set by the [standard default_type directive](http://wiki.nginx.org/NginxHttpCoreModule#default_type) is respected by this module, as in:

       location /hello {